 Wine more your style?
 A sweet riesling is a classic cheesecake pairing.
 Like the above beer pairing, riesling has a nice acidic kick to keep the two from tasting overly cloying.
 A sparkling wine is another popular option for pairing cheesecake.

 And, of course, Easter often means brunch.
 A good spring brunch cocktail is perfect here.
 Try my honeyed strawberry-rhubarb mimosa for a delightful seasonal touch.
+You can also check out my collection of Easter cocktails for more ideas.

 Your holiday will be a whole lot more delicious and festive with this Easter egg cheesecake at your dessert table.
 I hope you enjoy every decadent, luscious bite.